evgenyneu/Auk/README.md

 1. Add `import Auk` to your source code if you used Carthage or CocoaPods setup methods.
 1. Add a scroll view to the storyboard and create an outlet property `scrollView` in your view controller.
-1. Clear the **Adjust Scroll View Insets** checkbox in the *Attribute Inspector* of your View Controller.
+1. Clear the **Adjust Scroll View Insets** checkbox in the *Attribute Inspector* of your view controller.

 <img src='https://raw.githubusercontent.com/evgenyneu/Auk/master/Graphics/Screenshots/adjust_table_view_insets.png' width='463' alt='Clear "Adjust Scroll View Insets" in your View Controller.'>